juho05/crossonic/README.md

 ## Build

-Install [Flutter](https://docs.flutter.dev/get-started/install) with all dependencies for your desired target platform (including those required for)
+Install [Flutter](https://docs.flutter.dev/get-started/install) with all dependencies for your desired target platform.

 Clone the repository
 ```bash